 A variant has four components that define it:

-This must be unique among the toggle's variants.
-When working with a toggle with variants in a client, you will typically use the variant's name to find out which variant it is.
+This must be unique among the toggle's variants in the specified environment.
+When working with a feature with variants in a client, you will typically use the variant's name to find out which variant it is.